PaulRedko/js-study/README_s2-primitive-data-types.md

 Undefined: we set a var for age, but never add value.
 Like var age; And that is it no value added.
 Null:
 var currentPlayer = "paul";
 currentPlayer = null // game over for the player.

 Variable:
 V1: common concept for all programming languages, basically it is a container with name to store information.
 The idea here is not only to name, but also to store under clear naming the naming which has real sense.

 V2:
 .1 we add the value: var age = 22;
-.2 change the value:  age = age - 1
+.2 to change the value we apply do not use var/let (see v5 below):  age = age - 1

-V3: Reserved words for variables: let, document, var,
+V3: Reserved words for variables: let, document, var, const...

-V4: there is a convention to use camel cases for variable.
+V4: there is a convention to use camel cases for variable names.

 V5: it is impossible to redeclare a variable. the variable can be changed only without var/let: age = age +1 or age += 1; it can be

-V6: unitary operator: score++; score--;
+V6: unitary operators: score++; score--;

 V7: const - always constant value/variable, it is used to show and to know that it does not change in comparison with 'let'.

-V8 var: was used to define variables. var yourVariableName = yourValue; it is similar to 'let'.
+V8: var: was used to define variables. var yourVariableName = yourValue; it is similar to 'let'.
 Better to use let, not var, which is an old way of using things.